haichenl/integralbinfile/README.md

 3 ints: nirrep, nrow, ncol for the overlap matrix (S),

-%both nrow and ncol are equal to the number of basis functions (nbasis)
+% both nrow and ncol are equal to the number of basis functions (nbasis)

 nbasis*nbasis doubles: integral values in S